Dog Training 101:How to Properly Train Your Dog

 - 🔔FREE Gift - To appreciate your purchase, we are offering a dog whistle FREE along with this...

-- ✉【Control 2 Dogs via a Remote】PATPET dog training collar provides 2 channels and 3 training...
+- 【Control 2 Dogs via a Remote】PATPET dog training collar with 2 channels and 3 training modes to...

-- ✉【Reasonable Design, Easy to Use】Unlike other level 1 to 99.
-PATPET shock collar for dogs with...
+- 【Reasonable Design, Easy to Use】Unlike other level 1 to 99.
+PATPET shock collar with a more...

-- ✉【Note】A responsible dog owner need to know some correct operations: 1.Wearing the same...
+- 【Note】A responsible dog owner need to know some correct operations: 1.Wearing the same position...